namhyung/uftrace/doc/ftrace-live.md

 -N *FUNC*[,*FUNC*,...], \--notrace=*FUNC*[,*FUNC*,...]
 :   Set filter not trace selected functions only.
 See *FILTERS*.

+\--color=*VAL*
+:   Enable or disable color on the output.
+Possible values are "yes", "no" and "auto".
+The "auto" is default and turn on coloring if stdout is a terminal.

 FILTERS
 =======
 The ftrace support filtering only interested functions.
 When ftrace is called it receives two types of function filter; opt-in filter with -F/--filter option and opt-out filter with -N/--notrace option.
 These filters can be applied either record time or replay time.